Liwaa Yazji: Works

 A surrealist play about villagers receiving a goat from local mayor in compensation for their sons who died in the civil war.
 Translated into English in 2017 by Katharine Halls and after a first staged reading during the event "Told From the Inside" at the Royal Court Theatre, London, in 2016, it premiered in the same venue in December 2017.
-Goats was also part of PEN World Voices: International Play Festival 2018, New York, and a staged reading was produced at Khashabi Theatre in Haifa, in winter 2019.
+Goats was also part of PEN World Voices: International Play Festival 2018, New York, and a staged reading in Arabic was produced at the Khashabi Theatre in Haifa, in February 2019.